mashfiqur05/Ticket-Management-System/caseStudy.md

 - Each **Admin** manages the overall system, including movie or event details, and supervises the ticketing process.
 Admin details include their **Name, Contact Number, Admin Id (AID) and a unique serial number.**
 - Multiple Movies or events can be managed, each identified by a unique **Movie ID (MID)** and having attributes such as **Name, Genre, Timing, and Price.**
-- Customers can purchase tickets through Ticket seller or Admin, with each transaction recorded.
+- Customers can purchase tickets through **Ticket seller or Admin**, with each transaction recorded.
 A Customer is identified by a unique Customer ID (CID) and has details such as Name and Contact Number.
 - Each **Ticket** is associated with a unique **Ticket ID (TID)** and includes details like the **Customer ID (CID)**, **Movie ID (MID)**, **Number of Tickets, and Total Price.**